shopware/docs/concepts/framework/architecture/administration-concept.md

 ## Modules and their components

 One module represents a navigation entry in the Administrations main menu.
-Since the Administration is highly dependent on the Shopware eCommerce Core, the module names reappear in the Administration, albeit in a slightly different order.
+Since the Administration is highly dependent on the Shopware ecommerce Core, the module names reappear in the Administration, albeit in a slightly different order.
 The main building block, which the Administration knows, is called `component`, adjacent to web components.

 A `component` is the combination of styling, markup and logic.
 What a component does will not surprise you, if you already are familiar with the [MVC pattern](https://en.wikipedia.org/wiki/Model%E2%80%93view%E2%80%93controller).
 The role of the model and controller collapses into a single class though.
 The components Twig.js template is generally being rendered by a JavaScript \(`index.js`\) file and includes styling from a SCSS file.
 A template file also notifies the JavaScript, which then reacts to specific \(user\) interactions.
 Furthermore, components can be and often are nested.
 Our [Component Library](https://component-library.shopware.com/) will also give you an overview about our default components.